etruel/fakturo/readme.txt

 == Upgrade Notice ==

-= 1.0.1 =
+= 1.0.2 =
-Some changes in invoices and receipts images.
+Most of changes in Print templates.